The Bankrate promise

-In most cases, you cannot get a business credit card without an SSN.
-Small business credit cards require a personal guarantee, which means that you become personally responsible for any debt that your business cannot pay off.
-This is why credit card issuers often check your personal credit before issuing you a business credit card — and in order to perform a hard credit inquiry on your personal credit, they need your Social Security number.
+In almost every case, you will fall short when applying for a business credit card without an SSN.
+Most small business credit cards require a personal guarantee, which means that you become personally responsible for any debt that your business cannot pay off.
+This is why credit card issuers often check your personal credit before issuing you a business credit card — and, in order to perform a hard credit inquiry on your personal credit, they need your Social Security number.

-Some people want to apply for a business card with EIN only instead of an SSN because they don’t want their personal credit score to affect their eligibility for a business credit card.
-Other people want to keep their personal and business finances separate — and to keep any potential business finance issues from negatively affecting their personal credit.
+Some business owners want to apply with just their EIN instead of an SSN because they don’t want their personal credit score to affect their eligibility.
+Others want to keep personal and business finances separate — and to keep any potential business finance issues from negatively affecting their personal credit.

 Why would a business’s financial difficulties affect your personal credit?
 Two reasons.
 First, applying for a business credit card that requires a personal guarantee means that you’ll be personally responsible for any balances added to the card.
 This includes credit card debt that your business cannot afford to pay off in full.

 The second reason is a little more complicated.
 Businesses have credit scores just like individuals do, and in some cases lenders will report small business credit card activity to both the business credit bureaus and the personal credit bureaus.
-This means that your business credit card could appear on your personal credit report.
-If you miss a payment on your business credit card or run up high credit card balances during low cash flow months, your business credit card activity could hurt your personal credit score.
+This means your business credit card could appear on your personal credit report.
+If you miss a payment on your business card or run up high balances during low-cash-flow months, your business credit card activity could hurt your personal credit score.

 What business credit cards can you get with only an EIN?

-Some credit card issuers allow you to apply for a business card with an EIN instead of an SSN, although options are limited.
-Here are some EIN credit cards for business worth looking into:
+Some credit card issuers allow you to apply for a business credit card with an EIN only instead of an SSN, although options are limited.
+Here are some EIN credit cards for business that are worth looking into:

 Corporate business credit cards allow you to take on liability through your business.
-You may be able to get a corporate credit card without a personal guarantee—in other words, your business is liable for all of the credit card debt.
-In some cases, corporate credit cards don’t require an SSN, meaning you can get a business card with EIN only.
+You may be able to get a corporate credit card without a personal guarantee.
+In other words, your business is liable for all of the credit card debt.
+In some cases, corporate credit cards don’t require an SSN, meaning you can get business credit cards with an EIN only.

-Corporate credit cards can be an excellent option if you want to apply for a business card with an EIN.
-That said, corporate cards have stricter application rules.
+Generally speaking, corporate cards have stricter application rules.
 In most cases only certain types of businesses are eligible, and your business may need to earn a certain profit margin each year.
-Many issuers extend business credit with just an EIN, but only C-corps, S-corps, LLCs, or LLPs registered in the U.S. are eligible to apply.
+Many issuers extend business credit with just an EIN, but only C-corps, S-corps, LLCs or LLPs registered in the U.S. are eligible to apply.
 If you are a sole proprietor, you might have to work a little harder to find the right corporate card for your business.

 Corporate store credit cards

-Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
+Why not consider a corporate store credit card at a store you frequent regularly?
 Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
-Corporate store credit cards often offer specific perks like discounts on purchases, cash back options and points and rewards.
+Corporate store credit cards tend to offer specific perks like discounts on purchases, cash back options and points and rewards.

 Corporate gas cards

-This will be the best solution for most small businesses and sole proprietorships.
-It may also be your only option if you want to start building business credit and take advantage of the perks and rewards offered by small business credit cards.
 Also, keep in mind you shouldn’t face any negative impact on your credit score if you use your card responsibly, never make a late payment and keep your business credit utilization ratio on the low side.
-These are steps you should be planning to take anyway if you hope to benefit from a credit card over the long run.
+These are steps you should be planning to take anyway if you hope to benefit from a business credit card over the long run.